Transportation

 A picture of the quick build safety project at the intersection of 600 North and 200 West.
 The intersection was visually narrowed with colorful paint and delineator posts.

-2021 Capitol Hill Quick Build Background
+2021 Capitol Hill quick build background

 In 2021, thanks to sponsorship and collaboration with our friends at SPIN scooters and through Capital Improvement Program (CIP) awarded funds; the Capitol Hill Neighborhood Council, with the help of neighbors and transportation gurus, implemented a quick-build at the intersection of 600 North and 200 West with the goal to calm traffic entering the neighborhood and improve safety for people walking and bicycling.
 The actual temporary design is part of the public input process for the neighborhood traffic calming initiative.